An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: An approach for improving tortuosity estimation

-To evaluate the influence of data augmentation when training a network from scratch, we define a new set of images based on the application of the elastic transformation to the set of non-tortuous vessels, which we henceforth refer as \emph{false tortuous vessels}.
+To evaluate the influence of data augmentation when training a network from scratch, we define a new set of images based on the application of the elastic transformation to the set of non-tortuous vessels, which we henceforth refer to as \emph{false tortuous vessels}.
 Next, we optimize a neural network using the false tortuous vessels and assess the capability of this network in performing the morphometry of the set of real tortuous vessels.
-The training methodology employed is the same as the one used in the optimization of the specialized networks (see Section \ref{sec:creating_specialized}), including the architecture, hyperparameters, and number of epochs.
-After training, for each segmented image on the test set, the mean tortuosity $T_{ET}$ is obtained.
-Similarly to Equations \ref{eq:r_tort_s} and \ref{eq:r_tort_t}, the relative tortuosity in this experiment ($R_{ET}$) is calculated as the ratio between $T_{ET}$ and the equivalent mean tortuosity value $T_{se}$ obtained by the NSTV, that is,
+The training methodology employed is the same as the one used in the optimization of the specialized networks (see Section \ref{sec:creating_specialized}), including the architecture, hyperparameters, and the number of epochs.
+After training, for each segmented image on the test set, the average tortuosity $T_{fs}$ is calculated. $fs$ stands for \emph{false-tortuous specialized}.
+Similarly to Equations \ref{eq:r_tort_s} and \ref{eq:r_tort_t}, the relative tortuosity in this experiment ($R_{fs}$) is calculated as the average ratio between each element of $T_{fs}$ and the respective element of $T_{ts}$ obtained by the NSTV, that is,